 Rate Lock Advisory

-Tuesday’s bond market has opened in negative territory despite favorable results in today’s economic data.
-Stocks are mixed with the Dow down 73 points and the Nasdaq up 17 points.
-The bond market is currently down 5/32 (4.21%).
-However, gains late yesterday should help keep this morning’s mortgage rates close to Monday’s early levels.
-If you saw an intraday improvement before closing, you should see a small increase in rates this morning.
+Monday’s bond market has opened in positive territory to erase Friday’s late sell-off despite early stock gains.
+Stocks are rallying with bonds, pushing the Dow higher by 575 points and the Nasdaq up 311 points.
+The bond market is currently up 15/32 (4.21%), which should allow this morning’s mortgage rates to be approximately .125 of a discount point lower than Friday’s early pricing.
+If you saw an intraday increase late Friday, you should see a noticeable improvement this morning.

 Bonds